Beaumont is an appetizing dish for any palate. Take art, history, culture, nature, food, and mix it well with oil and you have Beaumont, Texas.

 Oil is what greased Beaumont’s wheels.
 On January 10, 1901, Spindletop made the United States the biggest oil producer globally and changed Beaumont, Texas, and the world’s economy forever.
 The first thing you see is a replica of Spindletop, a full-sized oil derrick.
 You can watch it erupt just as the real one did, but now they use water instead of oil.

 Step into Gladys City, a replica of the small town that was there when Spindletop spewed forth its fortune.
 You’ll see all the usual businesses typical of the times like a dry goods store, drugstore, print shop, barbershop, general store, post office, and saloon.
-One unusual one is the Beaumont Oil Exchange and Board of Trade.
-This was formed out of necessity to cut down on fraud; hundreds of leases, oil companies were being created and traded daily.
+One unusual one is the Beaumont Oil Exchange and Board of Trade, formed out of necessity to cut down on fraud; oil company leases were being created and traded daily.

 Texas Energy Museum